TirthVamja/TirthVamja/README.md

 - 👋 Hi, I’m @TirthVamja
-- 👀 I’m interested in Data Structures and Algorithms
+- 👀 I’m interested in Data Structures and Algorithms.
-- 🌱 I’m currently in 4th year persuing my B.Tech from Nirma University in Computer Science and Engineering...
+- 🌱 I’m currently in 4th year persuing my B.Tech from Nirma University in Computer Science and Engineering.
 - 📫 You can reach me at vamjatirth@gmail.com

 <!---